Mindaugas Gedminas

 Mindaugas Gedminas (born 13 September 1996) is a Norwegian amateur boxer.
-He is a two-time Norwegian champion and two-time Scandinavian champion and represented Norway at the 2019 European Games and the European Olympic Qualifications 2020.
+He is a Four-time Norwegian champion, Four-time Scandinavian boxing champion and claimed 5th place in Men's European Boxing Championships 2022 Armenia, Yerevan.
+He also represented Norway at the 2021 World Boxing Championships, 2021 Olympic Qualifiers in Paris, European Games 2023, Krakow and 2019 European Games and the European Olympic Qualifications 2020.